Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Conclusion

-These strengths make VLMs especially well-suited for offline analyses and detailed event studies in neutrino physics, where interpretability is as critical as accuracy.
-CNNs, on the other hand, retain an important role in scenarios requiring real-time inference or operation under strict resource constraints, such as on-detector edge computing or rapid online filtering.
-Looking ahead, promising research directions include compressing large models through quantization and pruning, distilling VLMs into compact architectures that retain interpretability, and developing domain-specific foundation models trained on diverse neutrino event topologies.
-Such efforts could bridge the gap between the accuracy and explainability of large-scale models and the efficiency of lightweight architectures, bringing the benefits of VLMs to a wider range of deployment environments in experimental physics.
+Looking ahead, promising research directions include compressing large transformer models through quantization and pruning, distilling vision-language models into compact architectures that retain interpretability, and developing domain-specific foundation models trained on diverse neutrino event topologies.
+Such efforts could enable reusable physics foundation models that generalize across detector configurations and experiments with minimal fine-tuning.
+In addition, a more detailed and systematic analysis of post hoc explanations is essential to assess their physical fidelity, consistency, and practical usefulness for domain experts.
+Future work may also explore fine-tuning strategies that explicitly incorporate explanatory objectives or supervision, with the goal of improving the alignment between model predictions, generated explanations, and established physical reasoning.
+These developments would help bridge the gap between the accuracy and explainability of large-scale models and the efficiency of lightweight architectures, bringing the benefits of transformer-based and multimodal approaches to a wider range of deployment environments in experimental physics.